DOT Exams $50.00

-When a patient presents to eN~Motion Wellness Center [D/B/A] Healing Hands Chiropractic LLC in St Paul Minneapolis for treatment and correction of neck pain, a carefully defined treatment plan is established from day one.
+When a patient presents to Healing Hands Wellness Center in St Paul Minneapolis for treatment and correction of neck pain, a carefully defined treatment plan is established from day one.
 A professional care plan establishes medical necessity for chiropractic manipulative spinal adjustments, therapeutic modalities and procedures to be utilized to fix neck pain.

 The typical chiropractic treatment plan follows a six item plan of implementation.
 These steps are items: 1-history, 2-examination, 3-diagnosis, 4-patient clinical goals, 5-list of services/rationale and 6-schedule of care.

 A patient’s history of neck pain can be graded at four levels: 99210, 99202, 99203, and 99204.
 The example of a 99201 history is problem focused, as in mild morning neck pain with no prior history of trauma, use of medications and of an immediate same day onset.

 The typical history/examination is a detailed one (99203) in which there is a review of the patient’s explanation of 1 chief complaint and 12 identified elements [for example: 3 vital signs equate to 1 finding, General appearance, brief mental assessment, palpatory tenderness of the neck, ranges of motion in cervical spine, assess for subluxations of the neck and lower back, assessment of muscle tone/strength of the cervical spine, deep tendon reflexes, ambulatory upper extremity arm motions, shoulder girdle posture and skin are reviewed].